 Registration of a sole proprietorship

-The owner must in general be of age (18 years) to establish a sole proprietorship.
+In general you have to be of age (18 years) in order to start a sole proprietorship.
 You do not have to be a resident of Norway, but your business must have an address in Norway.

 When registering a sole proprietorship, you do not primarily have to attach documents.